chikekennykalu84/TigerGraph-Challenge_STEM-and-SDG-Opportunities-for-Women/README.md

 City  - For Specific Cities amongst selected Countries Globally.

-StemWomenOrganization  -  For the list of STEM Women Ogranastions and NGOs across Countries Globally.
+StemWomenOrganization  -  For the list of STEM Women Ogranisations and NGOs across Countries Globally.

-NgosForWomen  - For the list of Developmental NGOs of Woemn across Countries Globally.
+NgosForWomen  - For the list of Developmental NGOs of Women across Countries Globally.

-EcosocRegisteredNgosForWomen  - For the ECOSOC and Registererd Women NGOs (Year 2000) across Countries Globally.
+EcosocRegisteredNgosForWomen  - For the ECOSOC and Registered Women NGOs (Year 2000) across Countries Globally.

 StemWomenJobsCategory  -  For the list of the Categories and number of STEM Women  jobs across Countries Globally.